Wisdom Teeth Removal

 Extracting wisdom teeth is still a significant medical procedure, so post-op care is essential.
 Follow the therapies above to cut any potential complications.
 Unfortunately, no medical procedure can guarantee no side effects.
 Albeit slight possibility, possible complications include:

-After an exam and x-ray, our team can help diagnose if tooth extraction is the best course of action.
+After an exam and X-ray, our team can help diagnose if tooth extraction or wisdom teeth removal is the best course of action.
 If it is, Mission Viejo Dental Specialists will ensure a safe and comfortable procedure.
 We understand the gravity of these dental emergencies.
 So call us if you’re experiencing symptoms from a wisdom tooth.
-Our Mission Viejo dental office offers same-day emergency appointments.
+Our Mission Viejo dental office offers same-day emergency appointments for tooth extraction (or tooth restoration).
 We look forward to helping you soon.